wjs018/lemmy-anime-wiki/rules.md

 If you have a post removed and you feel it has been removed in error, feel free to reach out.

+## NSFW Content

-## Do not post explicitly NSFW material
+Do not post explicitly NSFW material

 Posts containing heavily NSFW content is not allowed.
 What is or is not considered over the line is admittedly a subjective call made by the moderation team.
 In general, visuals that explicitly show genitalia or sexual acts would be over the line.
 Some non-hentai shows have nudity, so any post that has visuals featuring nudity (in a clip or screenshot) from these shows would need to be marked as NSFW or the post will be removed.